MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 Mapping your Title on top of PlayFab is a great start.
 But there is more power to be harnessed in PlayFab that can help your LiveOps team create better engagement, retention, and monetization mechanics.

-A majority of these features leverage PlayStream, an event system that drives real time events.
+Many of these features leverage PlayStream, an event system that drives real time events.
 This enables you to perform actions on player behaviors.
-Actions can occur in a number of ways - using either segmentation or direct rules that are applied to specific events.
+Actions can occur in several ways - using either segmentation or direct rules that are applied to specific events.

 Actions might result in a CloudScript being run.
 Our CloudScript is JavaScript code that lives on a remote server, and you can execute it either from a rule, or directly from a client.